sayakbiswas/S3Lab-DeepCloud/README.md

 To apply Jupyter Notebook customization copy the contents of Jupyter Notebook Changes/.jupyter to /home/<user>/.jupyter folder.

 The following assumes a basic familiarity with webpack, npm package management, express.js servers and React.js.
+If not, [this](https://www.codementor.io/tamizhvendan/beginner-guide-setup-reactjs-environment-npm-babel-6-webpack-du107r9zr) is a good place to get started with the modern web development workflow.

 ## Downloading and Setup for Development:
 1. Clone the repository using `git clone --recursive https://bitbucket.org/s3lab/web.git`.